 - Loss of flaps

-Dr. Vial is a board-certified plastic surgeon with extensive training and experience in breast reconstruction in Bend, Oregon.
+Dr. Vial is a board-certified plastic surgeon with extensive training and experience in breast surgeries.
 He has trained at the world’s best institutions where many of these procedures continue to be advanced.
 He makes safety a top priority and has developed a reputation for beautiful, natural results.
+Schedule your consultation today to learn more about your options for breast reconstruction and breast cancer surgery in Bend, Oregon.